Off-Narrative-Labs/Tuxedo/README.md

 ### Declaring Data Types

 If the Tuxedo piece has any custom data types, they must be declared by implementing the [`UtxoData` trait](https://off-narrative-labs.github.io/Tuxedo/tuxedo_core/dynamic_typing/trait.UtxoData.html).
 For example, a crytpocurrency may have a data type called `Coin` or a voting solution may have data types called `Poll` and `Vote`.
-The developer only has to declare the data type, no notion of a "storage item" because there is no global state in the UTXO model.
+The developer only has to declare the data type; there is no notion of a "storage item" because there is no global state in the UTXO model.
 All state is local to individual UTXOs.

 ### Defining Transaction Constraints

 All Tuxedo pieces will define one or more sets of constraints that a transaction must satisfy to be valid.
-This is done through a [dedicated trait](https://off-narrative-labs.github.io/Tuxedo/tuxedo_core/trait.Verifier.html) (whose name will be changed very soon and is therefore not mentioned in the Readme).
+This is done through a [dedicated trait](https://off-narrative-labs.github.io/Tuxedo/tuxedo_core/trait.Verifier.html) (whose name will be changed very soon and is therefore not mentioned in this Readme).
 Unlike the accounts model, the Tuxedo piece is not responsible for calculating the final state after the transaction.
-Rather the final state is passed in as the transaction's output set.
+Rather, the final state is passed in as the transaction's output set.
 The piece only verifies that the appropriate constraints are met.
-For example it may check that in an on-chain chess game, the input piece really is allowed to move to the location specified in the output.
-In a more classic example, it will check tha the tokens that are being spent are of greater or equal value to the tokens being created.
+For example, it may check that in an on-chain chess game, the input piece really is allowed to move to the location specified in the output.
+In a more classic example, it will check that the tokens being spent are of greater or equal value to the tokens being created.

 ### Declaring Redemption Logic